 Fortunately, Eric arms himself with his mother’s own knife and warns her to stay away.
 Tara tries to convince him that she’s still his mom, but he doesn’t buy it and proceeds to stab her in the chest.
 Because it was made of silver, it cures her of her vampirism.
 With her dying energy, she sees the horror of what she just did to her friend Carol and tearfully apologizes to her son before she bursts into flames and completely dies.

-Later, Eric overseas some human trafficking down at the docks.
+Later, Eric oversees some human trafficking down at the docks.
 At the same time, Matthes is waiting for his arrival when she suddenly sees an explosion from a distance.
-After learning from one of her associates that Blade is breaking up the slave trading operation and becomes puzzled as to why he’s not saving his associate, she orders her fellow Mandurugos to join her and fight him at the harbor.
+After learning from one of her associates that Blade is breaking up the slave trading operation and becomes puzzled as to why he’s not saving his own partner, she orders her fellow Mandurugos to join her and fight him at the harbor.
 As such, they transform into their true forms and fly off.

 While Blade frees the captured women, his true plan is set in motion as Makoto and Razor drive into the Mandurugos’ mansion and fight off the henchmen.
 After she acquires one of their automatic guns, she and the dog get a reasonable distance away before she opens fire on the vehicle.
 She manages to hit the numerous gas tanks on the truck and make it blow up in order to take care of the thugs.